mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 The metadata for a client is retrieved from a .well-known location as a JSON {{!RFC8259}} document, which declares its endpoint locations and client capabilities (This process is described in [Obtaining Client Metadata](#obtaining-client-metadata)).
 This removes the need to send a pre-flight request to register the client metadata.
 Also, In this model a client can interact with mulitple authorization servers without the need to maintain state information (such as client ids and secrets).
 Once the client metadata is accepted by OAuth 2.0 authorization server, the client can interact with the authorisaiton server like any other OAuth 2.0 client registered with the OAuth 2.0 authorization server.

 This specification defines a new request parameter 'client_discovery' to indicate that the interacting OAuth 2.0 client has no prior registration with authorization server and expects the authorization server to resolve the metadata from the specified URL.
-This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata elements or formats are defined in this specification.
+This specification uses the same metadata format defined in the client registration specification {{!RFC7591}} and no additional metadata fields or formats are defined in this specification.

 ## Conventions and Terminology